loresoft/loresoft.github.io/content/post/2006-05-03-XML-Serializable-Generic-Dictionary.md

----
-layout: post
-dateCreated: 5/3/2006 12:13:00 PM
-title: XML Serializable Generic Dictionary
-tags:
-- Snippets
----
++++
+date = '2006-05-03T12:13:00-05:00'
+title = 'XML Serializable Generic Dictionary' url = 'XML-Serializable-Generic-Dictionary' tags = ['snippets', 'xml', 'serialization'] categories = ['Examples'] author = 'LoreSoft' description = 'XML serializable generic dictionary implementation using IXmlSerializable interface.'
++++

 For some reason, the generic Dictionary in .net 2.0 is not XML serializable.
 The following code snippet is a xml serializable generic dictionary.
-The dictionary is serialzable by implementing the IXmlSerializable interface.
+The dictionary is serializable by implementing the IXmlSerializable interface.

 ```csharp
 using System.Collections.Generic;